ConnorArmstrong/deco1400-website/readme.md

 in the project's root.

+Please note that on first launch you will be redirected to the login page.
+You will be required to enter a username **AND** password for form validation purposes. **!!THEY CAN BE ANYTHING!!
+Apart from an empty string**.

 This was implemented and tested in **Firefox**.
 It all should work with other methods.
 Fingers crossed.